 Undergrad sport and entertainment management class to be offered in winter 2018

-This coming winter, undergraduate students in the Mike Ilitch School of Business will have the chance to learn about sport and entertainment management through a new course offering.
+This coming winter, undergraduate students of all majors will have the chance to learn about sport and entertainment management through a new course offering.

 Introduction to Sport and Entertainment Management, cross-listed as SEM 5100 and MGT 5100, provides an overview of the industry with emphasis on the use of business principles to identify, attract and retain consumers.

 - Interaction with front offices of Detroit’s major league teams

 - Building tours of sport and entertainment facilities in the District Detroit, such as Little Caesars Arena, the Fox Theatre and Comerica Park

 - Case studies from the MLB and NHL with a focus on Detroit sports